September 2018 - 7 Night Northern California Coast (Seattle Roundtrip) Cruise on Ruby Princess

 I first started cruising back in 1990's.
 After hearing my parents talk about cruising since the 1970's.
 I gave it a try and an addiction was born.
-Since I went semi retired in my 30's my biggest challenge is finding friends that have the time off to go and explore with me.
-I have been lucky enough to take some trips for 3 to 6 weeks at a time with a combination of land and sea.
+Since then I have done 1 to 4 cruises a year.

 I take the 3 and 4 night cruises out of LA when I get a good price on them and have time.
 The Imagination was good.
 The ship is clean, great room steward staff, great Buffet staff, great Cruise director, game shows by the staff were fun, show in the showroom was good and Serenity deck was kept clean.
 The only negatives were the MDR, slow service and never a hot meal and the towels in my cabin had holes through some of them.
 The Guest services desk was polite and professional.
 The Sea day Brunch was the highlight of the food for this cruise, only hot meal I got in the dining room.